acidbubbles/vambooru/ROADMAP.md

 * Track downloads (popularity) and views (Redis)
 * Ability for anyone with enough reputation to tag anything (auto-role assignation)
 * Simple blog-like posts (tutorials, news, etc.)
+* Get updates for a list of given posts (e.g. "new updates"
+* Attach a message with new post versions (what's new)

 ## Improvements